 Functions:

-- GH stimulates overall protein synthesis with associated retention of phosphorous, probably by increasing tubular reabsorption.
+- GH stimulates overall protein synthesis and is associated with retention of phosphorus, partly by increasing tubular reabsorption in the kidney.

-- GH brings about “lipolysis” in a mild way by mobilizing fatty acids from adipose tissue by activating the hormone-sensitive “triacylglycerol lipase.”
+- GH brings about mild lipolysis by mobilizing fatty acids from adipose tissue via activation of hormone‑sensitive triacylglycerol lipase.

-- Hypersecretion of GH can cause hyperglycemia, poor sugar tolerance, and glycosuria.
+- Hypersecretion of GH can cause hyperglycemia, poor glucose tolerance, and glycosuria.

 Abnormality:

-- Dwarfism: It is a result of a deficiency in anterior pituitary gland secretion during childhood.
+- Dwarfism: Proportionate dwarfism can result from deficiency of anterior pituitary gland secretion of growth hormone during childhood.

 For more details: